Feyerabend/vm/debug/README.md

 but also aids in validating its consistency when the VM is ported to other platforms.

-*Specification* and *Documentation*:
-- A test suite serves as a living specification of the VM’s expected behavior.
-- It provides clear examples of how the VM should handle different operations, making it easier to understand and use.

-*Debugging* and *Validation*:
-- Automated tests can quickly identify bugs and regressions in the VM’s implementation.
-- They ensure that new changes or optimizations do not break existing functionality.
+A test suite serves as both a specification and documentation for the VM, outlining its expected behavior and providing clear examples of its operation.
+It aids in debugging by quickly identifying bugs and regressions, ensuring that new changes or optimizations do not disrupt existing functionality.

-*Portability*:
-- When the VM is ported to different platforms, the test suite can be run to verify that the port behaves consistently with the original implementation.
+Additionally, when porting the VM to different platforms, the test suite helps verify that the port maintains consistency with the original implementation, allowing for early detection of platform-specific issues.
-- This helps in identifying platform-specific issues early in the development process.

 To execute some illustrative tests and validate the functionality of the VM, run the `dvmtest.py` script.